javaee/security-proposals/src/README.md

 Templates and settings defined in [license](license) are based on the entire project cloned.

-Should modules have a deeper or more shallow hierarchy, it may be necessary to adjust the configuration of ``header`` and ``headerDefinition`` from the parent POM.
+Should modules have a different hierarchy, it may be necessary to adjust the configuration of ``header`` and ``headerDefinition`` from the parent POM.